fzaninotto/uptime/README.md

 TODO
 ----

-* Plugin system to allow extension (check types, action taken on a new event, etc)
 * Allow email alerts in case of non-availability (not sure if this should be part of the lib)
 * Account for scheduled maintenance (and provide two QoS calculations: with and without scheduled maintenance)
 * Allow for JavaScript execution in the monitored resources by using a headless browser (probably zombie.js)